Pivotal Brauer-Picard groupoids and graded extensions: Introduction

 \section{Introduction}

-A pivotal structure on a tensor category $\C$ is a monoidal natural isomorphism between the identity endofunctor of $\C$ and the double-dual functor.
-Such structures and their variants were introduced by many authors, including \cite{freyd1989braided, reshetikhin1990ribbon, barrett1999spherical}.
-Particularly important examples of pivotal structures are the spherical ones \cite{barrett1999spherical, douglas2018dualizable}.
-See \cite{muger2003subfactors} for a review of related notions.
+A pivotal structure on a tensor category $\C$ is a monoidal natural isomorphism $\fp\colon \id_{\C} \xRightarrow{~\sim~} (-)^{**}$ between the identity endofunctor and the double-dual functor.
+Such structures and their variants were introduced by many authors, including \cite{freyd1989braided,reshetikhin1990ribbon,barrett1999spherical}.
+In the semisimple (fusion) setting, a pivotal structure yields left and right categorical traces, and the classical notion of sphericality of Barrett and Westbury \cite{barrett1999spherical} asks that these traces coincide.
+This condition underlies state-sum constructions such as the Turaev--Viro invariant and provides the trace formalism used in topological field theory; see \cite{muger2003subfactors} for a review.

-The original motivation for these structures came from the study of Turaev--Viro state-sum invariants of $3$-manifolds and link invariants.
-They have also proved indispensable in algebra: for instance, a pivotal structure on $\C$ allows one to define categorical traces of morphisms.
-In the braided setting, spherical structures are in bijection with ribbon structures, and hence give rise to modular categories.

-The goal of this paper is to develop the theory of graded extensions of pivotal and spherical finite tensor categories, following the ideas of \cite{etingof2010fusion, davydov2021braided}, where $G$-graded extensions of a tensor category $\C$ were classified by monoidal $2$-functors from $G$ to the Brauer--Picard categorical $2$-group $\BrPic(\C)$.
-To this end, we define pivotal and spherical analogues of $\BrPic(\C)$, study their properties, and develop the corresponding obstruction theory.
-Our results go beyond the semisimplicity assumption.

-The structure of the paper is as follows.
-In Section~\ref{sec:preliminaries}, we recall the necessary background and establish several technical lemmas concerning relative Serre functors.
-Section~\ref{sec:pivotal-extensions} introduces the notion of a pivotal $G$-graded extension and the pivotal Brauer--Picard $2$-group.
-This group can be realized as the fixed-point subcategory for a natural $B\underline{\zZ}$-action on the (non-pivotal) Brauer--Picard $2$-group.
-With these tools in hand, we classify pivotal $G$-graded extensions as monoidal $2$-functors from $\uuG$ to the pivotal Brauer--Picard $2$-group.

-In Section~\ref{sec:spherical-extensions}, we treat the spherical case, assuming that $\C$ is unimodular.
-Analogously to the pivotal setting, we define the spherical Brauer--Picard $2$-group and show that it arises as the fixed points of a $B\underline{\Ztwo}$-action on the Brauer--Picard $2$-group, where the action is defined in terms of the bimodule Radford isomorphisms.
-A corresponding classification of spherical extensions in terms of monoidal $2$-functors into $\SphBrPic(\C)$ is also obtained.
+In the non-semisimple setting, categorical traces frequently vanish (for instance on projective objects), so trace-based formulations of sphericality do not capture the structure one needs in applications.
+For this reason we use the definition of sphericality due to Douglas--Schommer-Pries--Snyder \cite{douglas2018dualizable}, which is tailored to finite tensor categories: for a unimodular pivotal tensor category, sphericality is expressed as a compatibility between the pivotal structure and the canonical trivialization of the quadruple dual coming from the Radford isomorphism.
+In the fusion case, this notion agrees with the trace-based notion of sphericality \cite{douglas2018dualizable}.
+This sphericality condition is an important input to recent constructions of non-semisimple $3$-manifold invariants and $(2+1)$-dimensional TQFTs, for instance in \cite{costantino2023non}.
+Moreover, the Drinfeld centers of such spherical categories are modular tensor categories \cite{shimizu2023ribbon}.